Quick Start Guides

 7. Click on the Transmitter name, in the dialog enter the username and password you would like to use to manage your devices, confirm the password and click Next.

-8. In the next dialog enter the default username and password for your device, each device has a unique password, the defaults are printed on a label on the rear of the Transmitter.
+8. Enter the default password for your device, each device has a unique password, the defaults are printed on a label on the rear of the Transmitter.

 9. On the Inputs page, select the right microphone or line mode for each input and enable phantom power if needed.